carueda/tscfg/readme.md

 ```

 So, to generate the Java class `tscfg.example.ExampleCfg` with the example above
-saved in a file `example.spec.conf`, we can run:
+saved in a file `example.spec.conf`, you can run:

 ```shell
 $ java -jar tscfg-x.y.z.jar --spec example.spec.conf